Olly Lancashire: Walsall

 On 14 July 2010, Lancashire joined Walsall, where manager Chris Hutchings said "He has shown plenty of promise and we have had some good reports on him.
 He will add competition to the central defensive positions."

 Lancashire made his debut for the club, in the opening game of the season, coming on as a late substitute, in a 2–1 loss against Milton Keynes Dons.
 He made 29 appearances during the season.
 The club avoided relegation, but Lancashire was one of many players criticised by Hutchings for poor displays during the season.
-He later described the relegation survival as "it's definitely the biggest day of my [his] career".
+He later described the relegation survival as "definitely the biggest day of my career".

 In the 2011–12 season, Lancashire made 20 appearances as the club again avoided relegation.
 In mid-December, he suffered a hamstring injury, recovering after a month out, and making his return on 15 February 2012, in a 2–1 defeat against Oldham Athletic.
 On 3 March 2012, Lancashire scored his first Walsall goal, an injury time equaliser, as Walsall drew 1–1 against Leyton Orient.

 On 9 May 2012, it was announced that Lancashire had been released by Walsall.